My Perfect Music Box as Instrument

-Muro Box: My Perfect Musical Instrument I composed 100+ songs via the Muro Box App!
+I composed 100+ songs via the Muro Box App!

 Yen-Ting Chen (Tim)

-Muro Box: My Perfect Musical Instrument I composed 100+ songs via the Muro Box App!
+I composed 100+ songs via the Muro Box App!

 Yen-Ting Chen (Tim)

 I’m not a music major, but I like music for sure.
 Before my encounter with the music box, like many kids in Taiwan, we took musical instruments as a hobby.
 Some may take it as a class to fill the after-school time, but I did enjoy that pretty much.
 First at a children’s percussion band, I had a wonderful kindergarten time, and then I practiced piano for several years but never took it seriously.
 Guitar was a cool gadget at high school, and I finally found it easier at the choir.
 Music was never absent, but neither played a major role.
-Having nothing to perform, I would describe myself as a recessive music liker.
+Having nothing to perform, I would describe myself as a latent musician.

 Because I have relative pitch in my ear,